-As a body centred therapist I have over 9 years of experience of listening to bodies.
+As a body centred therapist since 2006 I have many years of experience of listening to bodies.
 Our body holds all of our experiences, memories, traumas, genetic material and wisdom.
 I have come to deeply respect that wisdom and trust the information I receive while working with each person.

 I applied this practice of listening and trusting the information I received from each placenta.
 The type of things I noticed were feelings like love, strength, power and I also noticed other thoughts that seemed to be about the birth such as feelings of being stuck, undecided, keeping going when I wanted to give up.
 I can sometimes sense what is about the mother, what is about the baby and what information is about the birth itself.